roxiesun/CCSGLD/simres.md

-## Results of simulations of the synthetic multi-modal distribution in the CSGLD paper
+## Results of simulations of a simple unimodal distribution and the synthetic multi-modal distribution in the CSGLD paper
 ### 1. Simulation 1: a simple unimodal distribution with known energy density
-In this simulation, I used a simple bivariate normal distribution where the two elements are uncorrelated stand normal random variables to show that the density estimates for the energy function produced by CCSGLD are not worse than the histogram estimates given by CSGLD.
-This particular distribution was considered for a reason that the analytic form of the energy density can be derived apart from just a discrete version of ground truth (which is also the highest endeavor for the histogram estimates achived by CSGLD).
+In this simulation, I used a simple bivariate normal distribution where the two elements are uncorrelated stand normal random variables to show that the density estimates for the energy function produced by CCSGLD are not too worse than the histogram estimates given by CSGLD in terms of fitting the discretized ground truth.
+This particular distribution was considered for a reason that the analytic form of the energy density can be derived apart from just the discrete version of ground truth (which is also the highest endeavor for the histogram estimates achived by CSGLD).
 That is, with $\pi(\mathbf{x}) = \frac{1}{2\pi}\exp(-\frac{x(1)^2 + x(2)^2}{2})$ and $\mathbf{x} = (x(1), x(2))$, the energy function
 $$U(\mathbf{x}) = \log(2\pi) + \frac{1}{2}(x(1)^2 + x(2)^2)$$